Why Tioman Island Is Absolutely Worth It! A Journey to The New Paradise Lost

 Hotels and resorts on the east side of the island are less frequent.
 Most of them will be located in a stunning village of Juara, where you can get by jeep, boat, or by crossing the jungle.

 We stayed in Berjaya Hotel, about 20 minutes away on foot from Tekek jetty station.
-Although it seems like the resort is past its prime, we couldn’t complain about anything, and I’d come back there without a doubt.
+Although it seems like the resort is past its prime, we couldn’t complain about anything, and I’d come back there without a second thought.

-We had a big room, with a quiet balcony overlooking the garden, the food was decent, and the setting – astonishing.
-For 7 days with breakfast, we paid around 500 euro (two people).
+Our room was very spacious, with a private balcony overlooking the garden, the food was decent, and the setting – astonishing.

 Here are a few pics from the resort:

-If you are thinking about visiting Tioman and have some questions, give me a shout.
-In the end, what had seemed like a major disappointment for me at first, turned into one of the best leisure stays in my life!
+All in all, what had seemed like a major travel disappointment at first, turned into one of the best leisure stays in my life!
+So if you are thinking about visiting Tioman and have any questions, give me a shout!